N.B. firefighters work on bus crash rescue skills after Humboldt tragedy | CBC News

 "As we've seen in the media, out in Saskatchewan, the tragedy that happened out there, anybody, any community throughout Canada has the potential for something like this to happen," Mike Nicholson said Saturday.

-With the memory of the Humboldt bus crash tragedy still fresh, firefighters from the South Eastern Firefighters' Association of New Brunswick got together in Riverview to learn, review and practice their rescue skills.
+With the memory of the Humboldt bus crash tragedy still fresh, firefighters from the South Eastern Firefighters' Association of New Brunswick got together in Riverview to learn, review and practise their rescue skills.

 - Bus rounded sharp curve before fatal crash